Secure Multisig Smart Contract Development

 • Specific execution conditions (only after an oracle event)

-Implementing a multisig in Solidity is textbook material for auditors, because they regularly find one and the same class of problems.
+Implementing a multisig in Solidity is textbook material for auditors because the same vulnerability classes are found repeatedly.
+We use the following signature verification algorithm:

 function _verifySignatures(